Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

 	- group2 (high retweets / statuses; low followers / followees count): <u>Dutch speaker, and Japanese speakers</u>
 	- group3 (low retweets / statuses; high followers / followees count): <u>Turkish, Russian and German speakers</u>

-    But let's not jump into the conclusion.
-Let's take a closer look! - Distribution should be more precise than a summary statistic.
+    But let's not jump into the conclusion but take a closer look! - Distribution should be more precise than a summary statistic.

     <center>    <img src="/images/specificLanguages.svg" width = "900" />    </center>